Skip to main content

 1776-1779: Loyalist States Dyckman Serves the British Army

-As a Loyalist during the American Revolution, States became a clerk for the British Army’s Quartermaster Department in New York.
+After war broke out and he lost his post in Albany, States fled to Manhattan and became a clerk for the British Army’s Quartermaster Department.
 The quartermasters were responsible for providing all of the necessary provisions and supplies to the British army.
 States was in charge of keeping their accounts.
+His local connections would have been useful to the British needing to source provisions, horses, wagons, and other supplies; and to the locals desperate to stay solvent through the conflict.

 1779-1789: States Travels to England to Assist Quartermaster General